buguroo/pyknow/docs/source/index.rst

 Pyknow is a Python library for building expert systems strongly inspired by `CLIPS <clipsrules.sourceforge.net>`_.

-You can `some examples on GitHub
+You can find `some examples on GitHub
 <https://github.com/buguroo/pyknow/tree/develop/docs/examples>`_.

 User Guide